-President Trump threatens NBC over critical coverage
+Trump threatens NBC, then says it's 'disgusting' press can 'write whatever it wants'

 It would not be possible for Trump or his allies to challenge all of the licenses held by NBC in one fell swoop.
 Individuals who reside in the areas the local channel airs would have to submit complaints to the FCC.

 There is precedent for political allies of a president challenging local licenses.
 It happened under Richard Nixon in the 1970s, when a friend of Nixon's tried to take over a license held by the Washington Post.
 Nixon's ally did not succeed in his bid.

-Short of gross misconduct on the part of a challenged station, it's unlikely any such attempt now would be successful either.
+Short of gross misconduct on the part of a challenged station, it's unlikely any other such attempt now would be successful either.

 "Whatever other legal problems [NBC parent] Comcast may have, this is not one of them," Andrew Jay Schwartzman, an attorney who works at the Georgetown University Law Center and specializes in telecommunications law, told CNN.
 "Comcast knows full well that the FCC will never, ever, deny its license renewal applications."